mlabs-haskell/doc-drive-cardano-components/docs/examples/mintTx.md

     getByteString (BuiltinByteString bs) = bs
 ```

-Having the policyId and tnHex, the value defined for the cardano-cli (see `--tx-out` and `--mint` below) must be in the form of `amt policyId.tnHex`, where amt is the amount of the token we want to mint.
+Having the policyId and tnHex, the value defined for the cardano-cli (see $v in `--tx-out` and `--mint` below) must be in the form of `amt policyId.tnHex`, where amt is the amount of the token we want to mint.

 ## Building the transaction

 Again, as for spending from a validator script, minting from a policy script is only possible with a script witness.

-More precisely, the mint value passed to `runTxBuild` in cardano-cli is of type `(Value, [ScriptWitness WitCtxMint era])`, which is somehow similar to the `txIns` field of the transaction body content, but instead of a list of pairs (txIn, witness), we have just one value containing all the tokens to mint plus a list of script witnesses, this time with the context `WitCtxMint` instead of `WitCtxTxIn`
+More precisely, the mint value passed to `runTxBuild` in cardano-cli is of type `(Value, [ScriptWitness WitCtxMint era])`, which is quite similar to the `txIns` field of the transaction body content, but instead of a list of pairs (txIn, witness), we have just one value containing all the tokens to mint plus a list of script witnesses, this time with the context `WitCtxMint` instead of `WitCtxTxIn`.

 The number of script witnesses depends on the number of the poliyIds contained in the value, of course.
-In our case it's just one token to mint, so there will be one script witness.
+In our case there is just one token to mint, so there will be one script witness.

-As for the datum needed for a script witness, the cardano-cli simply parses it, when in the `WitCtxMint` context, to a value of `NoScriptDatumForMint`.
+As for the datum needed for a script witness, the cardano-cli simply parses it - when in the `WitCtxMint` context - to a value of `NoScriptDatumForMint`.
 The redeemer meanwhile is a type alias for `ScriptData` and thus context independent.
-As in the `spendFromScript` example, we use the unit.json redeemer.
+As in the [spendFromScript](./spendFromScript.md) example, we use the unit.json redeemer.

 The cardano-cli function `createTxMintValue` finally produces a value of the correct type (see below) which we need for the `txMintValue` field of the transaction body content.